 Italian Prime Minister Giulio Andreotti, on a five day tour of Arab capitals, met Egypt's President Anwar Sadat on Thursday, (16 November).

-Italian Prime Minister Giulio Andreotti, on a five day tour of Arab capitals, met Egypt's President Anwar Sadat on Thursday, (16 November).
+Background: Italian Prime Minister Giulio Andreotti, on a five day tour of Arab capitals, met Egypt's President Anwar Sadat on Thursday, (16 November).
 During their hour long meeting, President Sadat briefed the Italian leader on the latest developments in the Middle East peace negotiations and later told newsmen that Signor Andreotti had said Italy supported Egypt's peace moves 100 percent.
 Later Signor Andreotti flew on to Jordan.

 SYNOPSIS: Prime Minister Andreotti arrived in Egypt on the second leg of a four nation visit, aimed particularly at improving trade relations between Italy and Arab nations.
 The Italian delegation met with an Egyptian party headed by Premier Mustapha Khalil before a private meeting between Signor Andreotti and President Sadat.
 After the discussions Signor Andreotti spoke with newsmen at Cairo Airport.